 The story of the runaway son whose journey home to the Father brings drama and delight may be one of the most beloved in Scripture.
 It reveals insights about how we cope and relate, how we self-sabotage and secure happiness, and how our deepest original dignity is ultimately revealed.
-We trace three movements of faith we all experience in unique ways: fragmentation to security, fear to freedom, and from fixing to (courageous and self-giving!) loving.
-I’ve also done this as a men’s retreat and a women’s retreat.
+While we’re busy trying to find the love we need elsewhere, God is always at home.
+We’ll discover how the reality of God being at home is a life-changing gift to each of us.

 Finding God in the Wilderness